tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

   where the gravity field will be expanded up to degree and order 12 in the acceleration model.
 Requires the following environment models to be defined:

-  - Spherical harmonic gravity field for body exerting acceleration.
+  - Spherical harmonic gravity field for body exerting acceleration, see :ref:`environment_spherical_harmonics_gravity` for non-default models.
-  - Rotation model from the inertial frame to the body-fixed frame.
+  - Rotation model from the inertial frame to the body-fixed frame, see :ref:`environment_rotational_model`.
-  - Current state of bodies undergoing and exerting acceleration, either from an ephemeris model or from the numerical propagation.
+  - Current state of bodies undergoing and exerting acceleration, either from an ephemeris model or from the numerical propagation, see :ref:`environment_ephemeris_model`.

   .. note::
       The spherical harmonic acceleration up to degree N and order M includes the point-mass gravity acceleration (which is the degree and order 0 term).